CodeYourFuture/curriculum/content/js1/blocks/generalise/index.md

 ```

 Most of the time we just need to return the number with "st" on the end.

-However, 11 is an outlier: it doesn't conform to the pattern.
+However, 11 is an outlier: it doesn't conform to this pattern.

 So our current strategy for this test case will be to check if the number is 11 first and do something differently ( return `"11th"` ): otherwise we return the default value of num with `"st"` on the end.